Identity Infrastructure for the Physical World

 Fanlayer operates strictly at the infrastructure level.
 No consumer programs.
 No brand experiences.
 No payment processing.
 No customer relationships.

-Fanlayer provides the verification layer.
-Licensees define what it means.
+Fanlayer provides the underlying registry and state reference layer.
+Licensees define how it is used.

 Your products have been going silent for decades.
 They don't have to.

-We're inviting Letters of Interest from brands evaluating persistent product identity infrastructure.
+We're inviting Letters of Interest from brands exploring persistent product identity infrastructure.
 If that's where you're headed, let's talk.

 Start the conversation → brian@fanlayer.io